Students come first at Lamar Institute of Technology.

 A full-service Testing Center offers a comfortable, secure testing environment for taking student placement exams, specific program exams, national licensing/certificates and state certifications for business and industry.

-The Office of Student Activities oversees a well-rounded student life program with a variety of events and experiences outside the classroom, including leadership and professional development, networking, community service and fun special events.
+The Office of Student Engagement oversees a well-rounded student life program with a variety of events and experiences outside the classroom, including leadership and professional development, networking, community service and fun special events.
 It also hosts continuing education on life topics like financial literacy and health awareness.
-You can join the Student Government Association (SGA), the Multi-Cultural Organization (MCO) and other student organizations.
+You can join the Student Government Association (SGA), and other student organizations.

 Find help at the Special Populations Office with various free support services for students including single parents, students with disabilities, displaced homemakers, continuing education students and students with significant economic need.
 We also oversee a wide range of accommodations for students with diagnosed disabilities.